 As far as being more active, you can visit the small temple that is within a 5 minute walk (very nice Monk there that will greet you) or borrow a bicycle to take out on the trails.
 There are trails that are clearly marked with signs to take you to the bat cave as well as a cave with stalactites and stalagmites.
 They provide you with a map to these and other sites.

 I would recommend going with a group of 3 or more.
 It is a quiet and desolate area along these trails.
 This is not a bad thing, I just think it would be safer with more people, in case of an emergency.
 The woods were very dry along the trail as Chiang Mai has been experiencing a drought, but, nevertheless, it was an enjoyable bike ride.
 The trail is not difficult to ride if you are moderately in shape.
 Do make sure to take water along with you to stay hydrated!

 If you are looking for a short trail to walk, you can take the one directly in front of the resort.
 It will lead you to a very beautiful viewpoint.
 From there you can look down the valley as the sun sets behind the mountains.
 It’s a quick, 15 minute walk and well worth it!

 Should You go?

 Yes!
 If you have an adventurous bone in your body and love nature, then this is the place for you.
-I would recommend visiting this wonderful little resort (There are some really amazing and unique resorts in Chiang Mai) for it’s natural beauty and serene qualities.
-If anyone has 3 or more days in Chiang Mai, spending at least one night at the Rabeang Pasak Tree House Resort can really center you and give you a nice “re-boot.”
+I would recommend visiting this wonderful little resort for it’s natural beauty and serene qualities.
+If anyone has 3 or more days in Chiang Mai, spending at least one night at this property can really center you and give you a nice “re-boot.”
 It’s easy to get wrapped up in the hustle and bustle of the city and all the night bazaars, but spending a little bit of time to just rest can be well worth it, whether you are an expat or tourist.